 Modern boating facilities, including a marina with slip rentals and boat ramps, are major attractions.
 Anglers will find excellent fishing for walleye, sauger and northern pike.

-Lewis and Clark State Park is home to the largest native mixed-grass prairie of any North Dakota State Park.
+Lewis and Clark State Park is home to a large native mixed-grass prairie and unique geological formations.
 Visitors can become acquainted with the natural communities associated with the park by hiking a self-guided nature trail.

 Visitors can also enjoy the swimming area and a day-use beach located along the east shore of the campground near the camping cabins.
-Kayaks, canoes and stand-up paddle boards are available for rent.
+Kayaks, canoes, stand-up paddle boards, fat tire bikes and snowshoes are available for rent.

 Lewis & Clark State Park is home to two seasonal camping cabins.
-The Clark and Lewis cabins are situated next to one another along the edge of Lake Sakakawea.
-The cabins are located in the Bluebird Loop campground.
-The Clark cabin is the only handicap accessible cabin in the park.
+The Scoria and Flint cabins are situated next to one another along the edge of Lake Sakakawea.
+The cabins are located in the Siltstone Loop campground.
+The Scoria cabin is the only accessible cabin in the park.

-Looking for an economical getaway during the summer, our camping cabins are a great choice.
-Open seasonally, these cabins are air-conditioned and come with a small refrigerator.
-The cabins sleep five with one queen bed and 3 single beds, set up bunkbed style.
+If you're looking for an economical getaway, our camping cabins are a great choice.
+Open seasonally, these one-room cabins are air-conditioned and come with a small refrigerator.
+The cabins sleep five with one full bed and three twin beds, set up bunkbed style.

 - Guests are expected to do general cleaning before vacating, including sweeping, wiping down surfaces and collecting and bagging trash.